-Wise use is also the crux of community wetlands management, says Lindley.
-Poor people do not have the luxury of being able to ignore wetlands on their land since people badly need wetland resources such as water, grazing, reeds or arable soils.
+Wise use is the crux of community wetlands management, says Lindley.
+Poor people do not have the luxury of being able to ignore wetlands on their land since people badly need the resources, such as water, grazing, reeds or arable soils, they can provide.
 Yet communities would get far more out of their wetlands if they managed them sustainably, Lindley asserts.
-Through ignorance communal wetlands are often degraded through overgrazing, yearly burning, overharvesting of plants, or over-intensive subsistence agriculture (cultivating more than a third of the wetland).
-Luckily, ignorance can be tackled via awareness programmes.
+Yet often, communal wetlands are degraded through overgrazing, yearly burning, overharvesting of materials, or over-intensive subsistence agriculture (cultivating more than a third of the wetland).
+Sadly, this is simply due to ignorance, which can be tackled via awareness programmes.

 Last year the MWP appointed a dedicated community wetlands co-ordinator - Vhangani Silima, a BSc Honours graduate from the University of Venda.
 Lindley met Silima after being inundated with requests for a one-day wetlands course at the University of Venda.
 Eager students needed guidance and Lindley obliged.
 He was immediately impressed by the fact that Silima had specialised in wetlands in his Honours year (his undergraduate degree was a BA majoring in Biology and Geography).
 During Honours Silima studied under Prof Ben van der Waal of the Department of Biological Sciences and then went on to obtain a one-year education diploma.

 Silima is working with people's indigenous knowledge in managing wetlands and has observed how traditional beliefs have protected Lake Fundudzi, South Africa's only true inland lake which is situated in the Venda area near Thohoyandou in the Northern Province.